stillsleepy/GOL/README.md

 ## Synopsis

-An application for Conway's Game of Life, created as a learning exercise for learning Java programming and creating JavaFX program.
+An application for Conway's Game of Life, created as a learning exercise for Java programming and creating JavaFX program.

 ## Contributors